lf-edge/ekuiper/docs/en_US/guide/rules/overview.md

 If Prometheus configuration is enabled, these metrics will also be collected by Prometheus.
 For a complete list of operational metrics, please refer to the [Metrics List](../../operation/usage/monitor_with_prometheus.md#metric-types).

+## Versioning

+The rule can have an optional **version** field to control updates.
+When you update a rule, the system compares the new version string to the existing one.
+An update is only accepted if the new version is **lexically greater** than the old one.
+This comparison is a character-by-character string comparison, not a numerical one.
+The control logic for all versioned APIs is the same;
+please refer to the [Versioning Logic](#versioning-logic) for details.

+### Versioning Logic

+- **No Version Specified:** If neither the old nor the new schema has a `version` field, the update will proceed.
+This behavior aligns with the original, unversioned logic.
+- **Versioning Set:** If a `version` field is present in either the old or the new schema, the system will always perform a version comparison.
+The presence of any version string triggers the new comparison logic.
+- **Lexical Comparison:** Updates are based on a lexical (string) comparison.
+The new schema's `version` must be lexicographically greater than the current one for the update to be successful.
+- **Smallest Version:** A schema without a `version` field is considered to have the "smallest possible" version.
+This means that adding a version field to an existing, unversioned schema will always result in a successful update, as any new version string will be lexically greater than the non-existent one.

+To avoid confusion and ensure correct ordering, it's highly recommended to use a **timestamp** as the version string.
+Timestamps, such as Unix epoch time, provide a universally unique and monotonically increasing value that naturally satisfies the lexical comparison rule.